eepgwde/robottestilo/README.md

  make app-init0.flag

 You should see the emulator load the app.
+It uses files in etc/appium

 The file session.json will contain the session information The file app-session.flag will contain the session id The file app-init0.flag will etc/appium/init0.sh